 DGS 4235.
 Laboratory in Molecular Diagnostics

-DNA isolation, blotting techniques, fluorescent in situ hybridization, polymerase chain reaction and Genprobe assay.
-A fee of $50 is charged for this course.
+DNA isolation, blotting techniques, fluorescence in situ hybridization, polymerase chain reaction and Genprobe assay.

 DGS 4236.
 Case Studies in Molecular Pathology